arjunriitb/Wine-Quality/README.md

 # Wine-Quality

-Determining the quality of red wine and white wine
+Determining the quality of red wine and white wine.
+Quality is determined by providing a rating to the wine based upon 11 features.

+In the dataset there are data for red wine and white wine.

+I have trained the model using Random Forest and SVR and I have compared the model.

+I have found the importance of each feature used in the model.

+Details and my observations regarding the model are given in the text cell in the code itself.